 Different types of income are taxed differently, and there are investments you can make early on that will be taxed less in your retirement.
 Here are a few tax-advantaged income sources that TaxAct.com mention to help you lower your tax burden:

 Capital Gains: Holding onto assets for longer than a year, then selling them for a profit, is taxed lower than regular income.
-Sale of stocks, gold, property, or other assets can provide income that is taxed far lower than your regular income bracket.
+The sale of stocks, gold, property, or other assets can provide income that is taxed far lower than your regular income bracket.

 Gain on the Sale of Your Home: If you have lived in and owned your home for at least 2 of the last 5 years, the money you make from the sale is tax-advantaged.
 You might qualify to exclude up to $250,000 or that gain from your income for the year, which is a titanic deduction.
 There aren’t many that can compete with this one, but these are all great ways to ease your tax burden after retirement.